My Aged Care letters

 Letter

-When you receive a government-funded Support at Home packages, you need to complete an Income Assessment.
-This helps determine how much you'll need to contribute to the cost of your support services.
-These contributions are known as Client Contributions
+When you receive a government-funded Support at Home package, you need to complete an Income Assessment.
+This helps determine how much you will need to contribute to the cost of your support services.
+These contributions are known as Client Contributions .

 Now is a good time to complete your assessment.
 Read more here help you understand how it works and what to expect.

-This letter contains a breakdown of your budgets and outlines all the fees you'll be required to pay with the services you've chosen for your plan.
+The Government Fee Letter contains a breakdown of your budgets and outlines all the fees you will be required to pay with the services you have chosen for your plan.

 Fee Letter